 Settling Your Bank Account in a Divorce

-Money issues can be stressful for spouses in the middle of divorce.
-Accordingly, conflict can escalate when a bank account and other financial assets must be divided in the course of divorce.
+Money issues can be stressful for spouses in the middle of a divorce.
+Accordingly, conflict can escalate when a bank account and other financial assets must be divided in the course of a divorce.
 Even in the best scenario, where there are no disputes regarding a bank account, the task of establishing whether the bank account is community property versus separate property can be a little contentious.
 Fortunately, for most couples, the separation of the community bank account is a simple process that will provide each person with half of the balance in the account.

 Date of Separation

 The typical divorce settlement is the equal division of the bank account as of the date of separation.
 Under California law, there is a two-part test to establish the official date of separation:

 - There must be a physical separation between the spouses.
 Physical separation is easy to determine when one of the spouses moves out of the family home.
 If a couple still shares a home, the family court may also find a physical separation occurred when spouses began sleeping in separate areas of the same home.

 - In addition to physical separation, one of the spouses must have an intent to end the marriage.
 A judge will not accept a temporary or trial separation to satisfy this intent test.
 Once the separation is established, the community bank account will be divided equally, in most cases, to each spouse.

 A community bank account is created from all the money earned or saved during the marriage from a community source.
 It should not have separate property claims of any kind to the money in the account.
 For example, a husband and wife who saved up $60,000.00 in their checking account as of the date of separation will each be entitled to $30,000.00.